curvenote-research/continuous-science/article.md

 These challenges and consequences are very real.
 Scientists already work 53.96 hours a week on average, and only about 36% of their time is actually spent on research (8% on grants, 32% on teaching, and 24% on service) [@Link2008time].
 Graduate students are six times more likely to experience depression than the general population [@Evans2018Evidence].
 There are [2.6 million](https://www.universityworldnews.com/post.php?story=20180905095203579) scientific papers published every year and it is growing.
 The time it takes for the peer-review process is over three months, in high profile journals like Nature that time has almost doubled over the past decade [@Powell2016Does].
 Rejections are anywhere from 50-90% [@Grossmann2021Current] with valuable reviews and expertise coming months or even years after the work is completed.

 Simply saying “more of this, but faster” will exacerbate all of these problems.
 Instead, the way that science is conducted, evaluated and communicated requires radical change.
 Luckily, many of these changes are happening.
 There are institutional, national and cultural shifts towards open-access [@Else2018Radical] and there is beginning to be the normalization of preprints in many more fields [@Else2020How].
 These are massive, and ongoing accomplishments that are changing the nature of scientific communication.
-The next decade of science-communication will be transformative (schematically shown in @fig:paradise as paradise!).
+The next decade of science-communication will be transformative (schematically shown in [](#fig:paradise) as paradise!).

 ```{figure} images/force11-2019.png
 :name:fig:paradise